 Technical Summary

-CVE-2025-8878 is a code injection vulnerability classified under CWE-94 affecting the properfraction Paid Membership Plugin, Ecommerce, User Registration Form, Login Form, User Profile & Restrict Content – ProfilePress plugin for WordPress.
-The vulnerability arises because the plugin improperly controls the generation of code by failing to validate user-supplied input before executing it via WordPress's do_shortcode function.
-This flaw allows unauthenticated attackers to inject and execute arbitrary shortcodes, which can lead to unauthorized actions within the WordPress environment.
-The vulnerability affects all versions up to and including 4.16.4.
-Since shortcodes can execute PHP code or trigger plugin functionality, attackers might leverage this to manipulate site content, escalate privileges, or perform other unauthorized operations impacting confidentiality and integrity.
-The CVSS v3.1 base score is 6.5, indicating a medium severity with network attack vector, low attack complexity, no privileges required, no user interaction, and impacts on confidentiality and integrity but not availability.
-No patches or known exploits have been publicly disclosed yet, but the vulnerability is published and should be addressed promptly.
-The plugin is widely used in membership and ecommerce WordPress sites, making it a significant risk vector for affected organizations.
+The vulnerability in the properfraction Paid Membership Plugin, Ecommerce, User Registration Form, Login Form, User Profile & Restrict Content – ProfilePress plugin for WordPress arises from improper validation of input before executing the do_shortcode function.
+This flaw permits unauthenticated attackers to execute arbitrary shortcodes, potentially leading to code injection attacks.
+The issue affects all versions up to 4.16.4.
+The CVSS 3.1 base score is 6.5, reflecting a medium severity with network attack vector, low attack complexity, no privileges required, no user interaction, and impacts on confidentiality and integrity but not availability.

 Potential Impact